thycotic/ss-docs/secret-server-setup/index.md

 # Secret Server Setup

-This sections contains information about installation and upgrading Secret Server and its components.
+This sections contains information about installation and upgrading SS and its components.

 * [Prerequisites](prerequisites/index.md)